DivyaPrabhaShan/M1_Movie-ticket-booking-system_Application/1_Requirements/README.md

      * This application for those who cannot spend time to stand in queue for long duration and book their tickets.
      * It reduces the time complexity.
  # 5.What
-     * To bulid a system to book ticket,cancel ticket,view reserverd seats and details of their reservation.
+     * To bulid a system to book ticket,cancel ticket,view reserverd seats and details of their reservation, change the price of tickets only by admin.

  # 1.How
      * Here, user can login and provide all the details which is neccessary.